 Before he took over the Star Wars franchise as the director of 2017’s The Last Jedi, Rian Johnson was the creative force behind Brick, The Brothers Bloom, and Looper, a string of crowd-pleasing genre movies that showed off his considerable filmmaking chops.
 Along for the ride was his cousin and collaborator Nathan Johnson, who scored all three films, but who had to watch from the sidelines when the legendary John Williams returned to score The Last Jedi, his eighth Star Wars movie.
-But now that Rian has returned to his genre roots with his latest movie Knives Out, his cousin is right there with him, providing a sumptuously sharp score to this modern, star-studded take on the Agatha Christie-style whodunit.
+But now that Rian has returned to his genre roots with his latest movie Knives Out, which had its world premiere at the Toronto Film Festival, his cousin is right there with him, providing a sumptuously sharp score to this modern, star-studded take on the Agatha Christie-style whodunit.
 Rian, who’s been making movies with Nathan since their childhood, got on the phone with his cousin to ask him what it’s like to put music to his moving images.

 RIAN JOHNSON: Hi, Nathan.

 NATHAN JOHNSON: Hi Rian, nice to meet you.

 RIAN: Pleasure to meet you.
 So, Knives Out.
 This movie that we just made together—I wrote and directed it, you did the music for it.
 I’m going to do bad exposition for the reader.
 As you well know, Nathan, we are cousins.
 We’ve known each other all our lives.
 I told you about Knives Out years ago.
 We’ve been talking about this movie for a long, long time.
 I’d be curious from your perspective, talking about where your head was at coming into it, where your ideas were.
 Our conversations changed as you started to actually write the score.